Medical information on Astigmatism

 Astigmatism is more commonly seen in eyes that also have optic nerve hypoplasia, retinitis pigmentosa, albinism or nystagmus.
 These conditions themselves, also often cause blurred vision.

 There is an eye condition where the cornea changes shape during childhood.
 This may cause high levels of astigmatism and blurred vision.
 This condition is called keratoconus.
-See the VI Scotland document on this condition.

 An upper eyelid that is positioned slightly lower than normal (ptosis) can sometimes cause astigmatism.
 The weight of the lid can press on the eye and change the shape of the cornea leading to blurred vision.